Thomas James Churchill

-Thomas James Churchill (March 10, 1824 – May 14, 1905) was an American politician who served as the 13th governor of Arkansas from 1881 to 1883.
+Thomas James Churchill (March 10, 1824 – May 14, 1905) was an American soldier and politician who served as the 13th governor of Arkansas from 1881 to 1883.
 Before that, he was a senior officer of the Confederate States Army who commanded infantry in the Western and Trans-Mississippi theaters of the American Civil War.

+Elected as part of the Redeemers coalition that restored former Confederates to office after Radical Republicans were overthrown across the South, Churchill's gubernatorial tenure was largely derailed by a financial scandal stemming from his tenure as treasurer.

 Early life and education

 Thomas James Churchill was born near Louisville, Kentucky.
 He graduated from St. Mary's College in Bardstown in 1844, then studied law at Transylvania University in Lexington.
 He served during the Mexican–American War, rising to the rank of first lieutenant in the 1st Kentucky Cavalry Regiment.
 The Mexican Army captured Churchill, who remained a prisoner of war until near the war's end.
 In 1848, Churchill moved to Little Rock, Arkansas, married the daughter of United States Senator Ambrose H. Sevier, and became a planter.
 Appointed by President James Buchanan, he was a postmaster from September 1857 to March 1861.

 His nephew would use part of the family estate at Spring Grove, Kentucky, to construct Churchill Downs.